In this blog, I would like to share my morning therapy with you. It made a huge impact in my life, and I hope it will be helpful to you as well.

 ”I was never a natural athlete, but I paid my dues in sweat and concentration, and took the time necessary to learn karate and became a world champion.”

 Just like Chuck Norris, I was never a natural athlete, but I paid my dues.
 Well, I never became a world champion.
 But, working out turned a little chubby and clumsy kid into a fitness maniac!

 I worked with many personal trainers, Star Pilates instructors, and top physical therapist for the last 15 years or so.
 So, I feel like I know exactly what I need at any given stage of my life.
 Currently, I spend between 30 to 45 minutes working out with weights, some high-intensity workouts, and knee rehab.
 Sometimes, I just spend 5-10 minutes dancing around the house.

-You can enroll into an on-line fitness program like body-rock or betty-rocker.
+You can enroll into an online fitness program like body-rock or betty-rocker.
 I ‘ve tried both and they offer pretty awesome programs.
-Or, hire a personal trainer, join the gym or workout in the comfort of you home.
+Or, hire a personal trainer, join the gym or workout in the comfort of your home.
 Not to mention, a 15-minute walk or a bike ride really counts.
 It all depends on where you are now and your goals.

 I love dry brushing!
 It feels like a good exfoliation and massage.
 Supposedly, Dry Brushing increases the skin circulation and works on the lymphatic system.
 You can buy a simple brush on Amazon and start right away.

 7) Warm Oil Massage (10 to 12 minutes)